 The graph above compares the estimated throughput (from the Mathis model) with the actual measured values under different packet loss scenarios.
 To filter out any outliers each data point is the median of five repeated experiments.

-The graph shows that the model greatly approximates to the actual experimental measurements and that TCP throughput is very sensitive to loss.
+The graph shows that the model approximates the curve of the validation measurements and demonstrates that TCP throughput is very sensitive to loss.
+We can see that, in practice, TCP congestion control algorithms will be more conservative than might be predicted by the model, leading to measured throughput around a third less than estimated.
 Loss is determinant because loss events regularly cap cwnd, the sender will never send more than W bytes at every RTT, effectively limiting its maximum throughput.
 So, for an average of 1% of packet loss, the TCP throughput will be restricted to 1,400 kbps (because at approximately every 100 packets a packet is lost and cwnd drops to half).

-The shape of the curves also reveal that loss dramatically affects TCP throughput, especially for low values.
+The shape of the curves also reveal that small loss rates dramatically affect TCP throughput, even at low values.
 For instance, the throughput drops to half from 0.1% to 0.4% of packet loss.

-The Mathis model is particularly appropriate to estimate the TCP throughput in network paths with regular packet loss, which happens in steady state when there’s a constant rate of cross traffic in the path.
-If no congestion is observed, cwnd steadily increases until a corrupted packet is detected (e.g., wireless environment) or the receiver advertises an insufficient receive buffer.
+The Mathis model is particularly appropriate to estimate the TCP throughput in network paths with regular packet loss, which happens in a steady state when there’s a constant rate of inelastic cross traffic in the path, as might be seen in heavily loaded data center environments.
+If no loss event is observed, cwnd steadily increases until a corrupted packet is detected (e.g., wireless environment) or the receiver advertises an insufficient receive buffer.
 The model also works in lossy wireless links with a uniform loss probability.

 Loss is not a constant characteristic of a network path.
 Instead, it varies according to different network conditions, such as the physical capacity of the links (and in particular of the bottleneck link) or network congestion, which delimits the available bandwidth.
 We talk more about network capacity and available bandwidth in a follow up post.